Background pattern

 If you forget to take Detrusitol

-Do not take a double dose to make up for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

-If you have any additional questions about the use of this product, consult your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may also have side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-You should consult your doctor immediately if you notice symptoms of angioedema such as:
+You should consult your doctor immediately if you notice symptoms of angioedema, such as:

 • Swelling of the face, tongue, or pharynx.